Lithium fluoride

-Lithium fluoride is an inorganic compound with the chemical formula LiF.
+Lithium fluoride is an inorganic compound with the chemical formula LiF|auto=1.
 It is a colorless solid that transitions to white with decreasing crystal size.

 Its structure is analogous to that of sodium chloride, but it is much less soluble in water.
 It is mainly used as a component of molten salts.
 Partly because Li and F are both light elements, and partly because F2 is highly reactive, formation of LiF from the elements releases one of the highest energies per mass of reactants, second only to that of BeO.

 Manufacturing

 LiF is prepared from lithium hydroxide or lithium carbonate with hydrogen fluoride.

 Applications

 Precursor to lithium hexafluorophosphate for batteries

 Lithium fluoride is reacted with hydrogen fluoride (HF) and phosphorus pentachloride to make lithium hexafluorophosphate Li[PF6], an ingredient in lithium ion battery electrolyte.

 The lithium fluoride alone does not absorb hydrogen fluoride to form a bifluoride salt.

 In molten salts

 Fluorine is produced by the electrolysis of molten potassium bifluoride.
 This electrolysis proceeds more efficiently when the electrolyte contains a few percent of LiF, possibly because it facilitates formation of an Li-C-F interface on the carbon electrodes.
 A useful molten salt, FLiNaK, consists of a mixture of LiF, together with sodium fluoride and potassium fluoride.
 The primary coolant for the Molten-Salt Reactor Experiment was FLiBe; 2LiF*BeF2 (66 mol% of LiF, 33 mol% of BeF2).